WebAssembly/spec/spectec/test-prose/TEST.md

 Instr_ok/load-val
 - the instruction (LOAD t ?() memarg) is valid with the function type [I32] -> [t] if:
-  - the memory type C.MEMS[0] is mt.
   - (2 ^ memarg.ALIGN) is less than or equal to ($size(t) / 8).

 Instr_ok/load-pack
 - the instruction (LOAD Inn ?(M _ sx) memarg) is valid with the function type [I32] -> [Inn] if:
-  - the memory type C.MEMS[0] is mt.
   - (2 ^ memarg.ALIGN) is less than or equal to (M / 8).

 Instr_ok/store-val
 - the instruction (STORE t ?() memarg) is valid with the function type [I32, t] -> [] if:
-  - the memory type C.MEMS[0] is mt.
   - (2 ^ memarg.ALIGN) is less than or equal to ($size(t) / 8).

 Instr_ok/store-pack
 - the instruction (STORE Inn ?(M) memarg) is valid with the function type [I32, Inn] -> [] if:
-  - the memory type C.MEMS[0] is mt.
   - (2 ^ memarg.ALIGN) is less than or equal to (M / 8).

 Instrs_ok